Disulfur decafluoride: Production

 Disulfur decafluoride arises by the decomposition of sulfur hexafluoride.
 It is produced by the electrical decomposition of sulfur hexafluoride (SF6)—an essentially inert insulator used in high voltage systems such as transmission lines, substations and switchgear.
 S2F10 is also made during the production of SF6.

 Properties

-The S-S bond dissociation energy is 305 ± 21 kJ/mol, about 80 kJ/mol stronger than the S-S bond in diphenyldisulfide.
+The S\sS bond dissociation energy is 305±21 kJ/mol, about 80 kJ/mol stronger than the S\sS bond in diphenyldisulfide.

-At temperatures above 150 °C, S_{2}F_{10} decomposes slowly (disproportionation) into SF_{6} and SF_{4}:
+At temperatures above 150 C, S2F10 decomposes slowly (disproportionation) into SF6 and sulfur tetrafluoride (SF4):